 5. On farm sales: Selling live lambs from your farm can present an advantage in that you can maximize your price potential without incurring yardage, trucking or other fees.
 However there can be disadvantages that require extra time, an understanding of cultural and language differences when negotiating with customers, and often management of difficult customer demands to conduct an on-farm slaughter.
 This presents a loss of producer privacy and it can introduce on-farm family stress.
 For this reason, many producers avoid on farm sales and prefer to sell through agents, auction markets or direct to processors.
 It is illegal to slaughter a lamb on the farm for purpose of a sale.
 Lamb meat may only be sold if the lamb has been processed in a federal or provincial inspected slaughter plant.
 When selling lambs for slaughter, you need to sell a live lamb and let the buyer process the lamb, or facilitate the slaughter of the lamb at a licenced slaughterhouse.
 You cannot help the buyer process the lamb, however you have a responsibility to ensure that a lamb is handled and killed in a humane manner.

 Check the OSMA website for a full list of current Ontario auction markets and processors handling sheep and lambs.
-You may also find advertisements from buyers or processors on our website or in the quarterly Sheep News magazine.
+You may also find advertisements from buyers or processors in the quarterly Sheep News magazine.